The Andean Aid board of directors meets quarterly with an agenda set around these priorities:

 - Discuss individual situations regarding the children that require special attention

-- Consider new projects and direct next steps for such projects
+- Consider new projects and direct next steps

 Andean Aid co-founder Susan Cramer has served in a number of administrative and community service roles.
 As a Girl Scout Service Unit Director, she was given the Community Builders Award by the Masons of Antioch, Illinois.
 In 2000-2001, she was a missionary to Christiansen Academy in Rubio, Venezuela, assisting with the administration of the school.

-Aubrey is a professional development officer with Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
+Aubrey is a senior development officer, major gifts, with Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
 In her role at PIH, Aubrey cultivates principal gifts from high-capacity individuals and develops donor-specific strategies.
 Previously, Aubrey was a writing and speaking skills program administrator at the World Bank.
 While earning her Masters in International Communication and Development, she interned in World Vision’s Children in Crisis Unit.
 She has been a language teacher in Japan through the Japan Exchange and Teaching Programme, and has lived in Rwanda as an External Relations Coordinator for Partners in Health.
 Aubrey resides in the Chicago area with her husband and two daughters.